Minor in Engineering Entrepreneurship

 To apply: Please complete the APPLICATION FORM and submit the form as per the enclosed instructions.

 Requirements: Engineering minors consist of at least 6 course units, all of which must be taken for a grade.
 No more than two courses in the engineering minor may be double counted with courses specified on the student’s Course Planning Guide.
-Any course accepted in the engineering category for a major may be accepted as a course to fulfill a minor in that field.

 PLEASE NOTE: If a student in the EENT minor program has taken the following courses before the Fall 2015 semester they will count towards their EENT minor.
 If these courses are taken after Spring 2015 we will not recognize them as EENT minor courses.